The Effect on Animals

 For every animal a hunter kills and recovers, he wounds at least two others who die slowly and painfully from blood loss, infection, or starvation.

 Hunting is an inherently unfair “sport.”
 While the hunter has a powerful weapon at his disposal, the animal is unarmed and helpless.
-Moreover, the vast majority of hunters kill not for food but as recreation.
+Moreover, the vast majority of hunters kill not for d but as recreation.
 Most target species, squirrels and raccoons for instance, provide little sustenance.
 Additionally, when the costs of acquiring license fees, equipment, transportation and the like are considered, hunting expenses generally outweigh the money that it might save.

-Trophy hunters sometimes engage in baiting, during which they dump piles of rotten food on public lands.
+Trophy hunters sometimes engage in baiting, during which they dump piles of rotten d on public lands.
 They then shoot hungry deer or bears that come to feed on it.
 Trophy hunters also practice hounding; they put radio-collars on their dogs, who chase animals up trees.
 The hunters then follow the radio signal and shoot the trapped animal off of the tree branch.
 Others use global positioning satellite systems.
 Bow hunting cripples approximately 50% of struck animals.
 They then bleed to death or die from infection or disease.
 During contest kills, contestants compete to see who can kill the most animals while onlookers cheer; prairie dogs and pigeons are among the most popular targets of such hunts.

 Canned Hunts: “No Kill, No Pay”